A portrait of Karl Marx

 Kicking off a revolution

-My wife doesn’t dislike Trump and tends to look on the bright side of what he is doing.
-Forcing Ukraine to accept a bad deal?
-That’s fine with her if it stops the killing.
+My wife doesn’t dislike Trump as I do, and tends to look on the bright side of what he is doing, and forcing Ukraine to accept a bad deal?
+That’s fine with her if it ends the war.
 Taking out Maduro?
 Things were bad in Venezuela already.
-And he ended the Gaza war.
+He ended the Gaza war, sort of, at least.
 Invading Greenland?
 She didn’t express an opinion.
 Bombing Iran back to the Stone Age?
 They shouldn’t have a nuclear bomb.
-And so, my wife’s feelings didn’t get in the way of forming that opinion.
-At the very least, the orange madman is impulsive, vindictive and unwilling to listen to people with wisdom and experience.
-When I later recalled the moment, she said the preacher had said ‘Antichrist’ rather than ‘Satan.’
+My wife’s feelings didn’t form that opinion.
+At the very least, the orange madman is impulsive, vindictive and unwilling to listen to others.
+When I later recalled the moment, my wife said the preacher had said ‘Antichrist’ rather than ‘Satan.’
+His lambasting of the pope’s peace efforts, while portraying himself as Jesus, and the religious display by Donald Trump and his inner circle in the Oval Office, give him a strong shot at the title of Antichrist, who is just a boogeyman, only mentioned in John’s first epistle.
+And so, you shouldn’t make too much of it.

+And so, the United States has lost its right to exist as an independent nation.
 Donald Trump should face trial in The Hague, Netherlands.
 The United States can’t give him a fair trial.
 Liberals may want to hang him, while conservatives might want to give him a pass.
-Whether trying to overthrow a legitimate election result constitutes treason may remain a matter of contention between liberals and conservatives, but that Donald Trump and his pal Bibi Netanyahu have violated international law and committed crimes against humanity by starting the Iran war cannot be in doubt.
-The ultimate expert on murders committed in cynical violation of all norms of human morality and international law, Vladimir Putin, called the assassination of Ayatollah Khamenei a murder committed in cynical violation of all norms of human morality and international law.
+Whether trying to overthrow a legitimate election result constitutes treason may remain a matter of contention but that Donald Trump and his pal Bibi Netanyahu violated international law and committed crimes against humanity by starting the Iran war cannot be in doubt, as the world’s ultimate expert on murders committed in cynical violation of all norms of human morality and international law, Vladimir Putin, called the assassination of Ayatollah Khamenei a murder committed in cynical violation of all norms of human morality and international law.

-How to bring the orange madman down?
-That hadn’t been on my mind, but in April 2025, I dreamed of being part of a crowd in The Hague during the NATO summit scheduled for that summer.
+In April 2025, I dreamed of being part of a crowd in The Hague during the NATO summit scheduled for that summer.
 The leaders of the NATO member states were all there.
 When Trump passed by in his car, I began to scold him in Dutch, ‘Hij is een hondenlul (He is a dog dick).’
-It is an offensive slur that soccer fans sing when disagreeing with the referee’s decision.
-There was absolute silence.
+It is an offensive slur that football fans sing when disagreeing with the referee’s decision.
+For a moment, there was absolute silence.
 Bystanders were shocked, making me fear that the police would round me up.
 But then the crowd joined in, and the singing grew louder until it became a thundering chant.
-It made the news worldwide.
+It made the news worldwide, and in every football stadium, it became the chant.
 From then on, no one called him President Trump anymore.
 Everyone called him dog dick.
-I don’t know the future, but I have to work with assumptions.
-Play time is over.
+Anyway, play time is over.
 Adults should run the world.
-As Adam reincarnate, I am 6,000 years old.
-There may be no one else left to save you.
+If I am Adam reincarnate, I am 6,000 years old.
+And there may be no one else left to save you.
+So maybe you can sing along and become part of the change.

 Featured image: AI-generated